gempesaw/writing/drafts/ios-appium-proxy.md

 ## Conclusion

-In summary, this is quite the shaky house of cards.
-But, after having gotten everything set up and just trying not to touch anything, it's already started being pretty useful - I've used it a couple times when I needed access to a physical device for a quick test.
+In summary, this is quite a house of cards.
+But, after having gotten everything set up and just trying not to touch anything, it's already started being pretty useful - I've used it a couple times when I needed access to the physical device for a quick test, but I was not able to physically access the device.
 Composing tests for Appium's Safari is often very similar to writing Webdriver tests, and we've got plenty of experience doing that.

 As a bonus, you can set all of this up on a remote machine combined with a cool feature of Quicktime Player.
-Set up an unused OS X box on your network to accept Screen Sharing requests, connect an iOS device to it, start all the requisite servers on the box, and then open up Quicktime and start Recording a video via one of its File menus.
+Set up an unused OS X box on your network to accept Screen Sharing requests, connect an iOS device to it, start all the requisite servers on the box, and then open up Quicktime and do `File -> New Mobie Recording`.
 Choose your iOS device from the dropdown list near the record button, and then you can see the screen of the device from a remote machine.
 Leave that quicktime window open, and then you don't need to be physically near your iOS device to observe the tests - it will be visible when you use Screen Sharing to connect to the OS X box!

 [^1]: For whatever reason (probably a very good reason), native apps do not respect the proxy settings on the device, and I'm not aware of